On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: REDUNDANCY OF CIs

-\looseness=-1Since the Graphoid axioms are sound, Graphoid-redundancy\footnote{For simplicity, we do not further distinguish between semi-Graphoid-redundant and Graphoid-redundant CI-statements.} is a sufficient criterion for a CI-statement to also be probabilistically redundant.
-In \cref{ex:prob_but_not_graphoid} in \cref{sec:additional_examples}, we show CI-statements that are probabilistically redundant but not Graphoid-redundant.
+Since the Graphoid axioms are sound, GA-redundancy\footnote{For simplicity, we do not further distinguish between semi-Graphoid-axiom-redundant and Graphoid-axiom-redundant CI-statements.} is a sufficient condition for a CI-statement to also be P-redundant.
+In \cref{ex:prob_but_not_graphoid} in \cref{sec:additional_examples}, we show CI-statements that are P-redundant but not GA-redundant.

-\looseness=-1The following definition captures the CI-statements that are not already implied by the Graphoid axioms but follow solely from graphical assumptions. \begin{definition}[purely graphical redundancy] Let $L$ be a set of CI-statements and $s\not\in L$ be another CI-statement.
-We call $s$ \emph{purely graphically redundant} w.r.t. $L$ if $s$ is graphically redundant but not Graphoid-redundant. \end{definition} \dominik{one could argue against this definition because a probabilistically redundant but not Graphoid-redundant CI is not 'purely' graphically redundant.} \looseness=-1In \cref{ex:motivation}, only $X_1\not\perp X_2\mid Y$ is purely graphically redundant with respect to the marginal CI-statements.
+The following definition captures the CI-statements that are not already implied by the Graphoid axioms but follow solely from graphical assumptions. \begin{definition}[PGM-redundancy] Let $L$ be a set of CI-statements and $s\not\in L$ be another CI-statement.
+We call $s$ \emph{purely graphical-model-redundant} (PGM-redundant) with respect to $L$ if $s$ is GM-redundant but not GA-redundant. \end{definition} \dominik{one could argue against this definition because a P-redundant but not GA-redundant CI is not 'purely' graphically redundant.} In \cref{ex:motivation}, only $X_1\not\ind X_2\mid Y$ is PGM-redundant with respect to the marginal CI-statements.